I'm considering leaving the University. What do I need to do?

 Some practical things you need to consider if you decide to leave the university

 - At the appointment, you will be able to discuss your decision for withdrawing from your course.
-Your Faculty Student Support Officer will help you to complete the necessary paperwork and advise you of anything else you might need to do before leaving the University.
+Your Student Support Adviser will help you to complete the necessary paperwork and advise you of anything else you might need to do before leaving the University.
 It would be helpful if you bring your completed checklist to this meeting.

 - It is recommended that you seek advice from your Course Leader before leaving, even if you have only been studying for a short period of time.
 They will be able to advise you about other options and whether you may have sufficient credit to qualify for an award.